Protecting your savings

 How are your savings protected?

-All you need to know about the Financial Services Compensation Scheme and the level of protection it offers for your savings.
+All you need to know about the Financial Services Compensation Scheme (FSCS) and the level of protection it offers for your savings.

 Before the Northern Rock crisis and the subsequent problems of Halifax/Bank of Scotland, Bradford & Bingley and Royal Bank of Scotland, few people would have worried about the prospect of a British bank going bust.